Pahlaj Nihalani

-Pahlaj Nihalani is an Indian film producer.
-He was the former chairman of Central Board of Film Certification (CBFC) under the Ministry of Information and Broadcasting.
+Pahlaj Nihalani (10 January 1950 – 4 June 2026) was an Indian film producer.
+He was the chairman of Central Board of Film Certification (CBFC) under the Ministry of Information and Broadcasting.
 He was also the president of the Association of Pictures and TV Programme Producers for 29 years until he resigned in 2009.
-He was sacked as CBFC chief on 11 August 2017 and soon Prasoon Joshi appointed as CBFC Chief by Smriti Irani.
+He was sacked as CBFC chief on 11 August 2017 and soon Prasoon Joshi appointed CBFC Chief by Smriti Irani.

 Career

-Nihalani produced his first film in 1982 named Haathkadi.
+Pahlaj Nihalani produced his first film in 1982 named Haathkadi.
 His second film was Aandhi-Toofan in 1985.
 His third film Ilzaam in 1986, is notable for being actor Govinda's debut.
 His film, Aag Hi Aag in 1987, also served as the debut for Chunky Pandey.
 He then went on to produce Gunahon Ka Faisla in 1987, and Paap Ki Duniya in 1988.
 In 1989, the film Mitti Aur Sona, starring Chunky Pandey and Neelam Kothari.
 He has also produced films such as Shola Aur Shabnam and Aankhen.

 In 2008, he made a cameo appearance in the film Halla Bol.
 In 2012, he directed his first film, Avatar, starring Govinda.
 In 2013, he said that he would help debut Govinda's daughter, Tina Ahuja.

 Before the 2014 general elections, he made a YouTube video called "Har Har Modi, Ghar Ghar Modi", supporting Narendra Modi.

 He took the office of the chairperson of the Central Board of Film Certification (CBFC) on 19 January 2015.
 Soon after his appointment he floated a new set of extremely strict guidelines under which few curse words will not be allowed even in the 'A' category.
 He also said that depiction of violence against women will be discouraged and it will be ensured that no content which may hurt religious sentiments will be allowed.

 On 12 March 2015, two members of the CBFC, Ashoke Pandit and Chandraprakash Dwivedi, criticised the way in which Nihalani was running the organisation.
 On 9 July 2015, he implemented a new rule under which A-rated films were no longer allowed for television broadcast.
 Earlier, A-rated films could be re-cut, to achieve U or U/A rating and released on television.
 Nihalani justified his decision by saying that past A-rated films contained horror or violence, but most recent A-rated films have sexual themes and so they cannot be re-cut.
 He changed this view later and has allowed re-certification of films presently.